-I use several tools including online banking and the Personal Financial Management tool that Conexus offers online.
+I use several tools including online banking and Conexus’ Personal Financial Management tool.
 It allows me to set budgets and track how much I spend relative to those budgets.
 Each month, I look at what I spent in the previous month and make decisions and changes based on what I think will be coming up in the next month.
 For example, if I know a band I want to see is coming, I adjust my budget so that I have some money set aside for entertainment.
-This may mean I don’t eat out a couple times that month, but I’m also not going over my budget.
+This may mean I don’t eat out a couple of times that month, but I’m also not going over my budget.

 What are the biggest challenges you face as a student with your money?

 My biggest challenges with money are probably in the area of groceries.
 When I know the upcoming week is going to be busy for me, I tend to buy foods that require little to no preparation.
 I have found, over the past three years, these meals are usually less healthy for me and also cost a little bit more than if I were to buy basic ingredients and make the meals from scratch.
 I also tend to impulse-buy things when I have cravings.

 What tips do you have for other students that are needing to manage their money while going to school?